edo9300/Make-Forwarder-Dsi/README.md

   - Holding A+B will always boot into Unlaunch.
 If you want to open Unlaunch, choose the item called `FILEMENU`.

 ## Step 6.
 Final Remarks
-- You can add as many rom forwarders as you like (as long as you don't run out of space or use the maximum number of system menu slots).
+- You can add as many ROM forwarders as you like (as long as you don't run out of space or use the maximum number of system menu slots).
   - Remember - HiyaCFW only works on SD cards of 2 gigabytes or fewer.
-- Do not remove any of the MakeForwarder files you originally created.
+- Do not remove any of the MakeForwarder files on your SD card.
 This will delete all of your forwarders (but the games and saves should still be there).
 - Happy playing!

 ## Building from Source and Manual Installation